-The murals are installed on the exterior brick facades of 11 buildings along High Street in the Short North Arts District.
-They are produced in partnership with Orange Barrel Media and consist of high resolution images of artworks that are printed on vinyl and heat-adhered to buildings.
+The murals are installed on the exterior brick facades of 19 buildings along High Street in the Short North Arts District.
+They consist of high resolution images of art works that are printed on vinyl and heat-adhered to buildings.
 The process results in a work of art that looks painted on the building.

 Short North Sculptures

 Located just north of Chase Bank, Chase Park is a pocket where visitors and locals alike can take a seat in a wrought iron chair and soak in the urban ambiance of High Street.
 Recessed between two columns and watching over the park is “The Guardian,” a colorful, playful sculpture by Russ Vogt that proudly symbolizes the organic creativity and brilliance of the Short North Arts District.
 Inset between the bank and The Collection European Furniture, four concrete and brick pillars form beautiful archways with the help of three stained glass panels that act as an entrance to Chase Park.
 The colorful space is a wonderful backdrop for the musicians who play during Gallery Hop and adds another artistic touch to the Short North Arts District.